-Premier School of Building have helped students for over 15 years to succeed in their chosen construction careers, and with a range of courses from Civil Engineering Technology to Sustainable Construction, our courses allow students to add to, and improve on, their existing workplace skills.
+Premier School of Building have helped students for almost 20 years to succeed in their chosen construction careers, and with a range of courses from Civil Engineering Technology to Sustainable Construction, our courses allow students to add to, and improve on, their existing workplace skills.

 Our courses are designed to introduce students, apprentices, established trades, contractors and site managers to construction basics with advancing detail as each course progresses, these courses have improved the knowledge of hundreds of construction professionals and apprentices alike.
 The depth of topics has improved vastly over the years, with employers using our courses for employee development.
 Each course is valued as an excellent way of learning whilst working.

-As members of the Association of British Correspondence College (ABCC), you’ll be sure to receive a high standard of fully supported education, helping you succeed in the construction industry.
+As members of the Association of British Correspondence College (ABCC), you’ll be sure to receive a high standard of education, helping you succeed in the construction industry.